Start with the job, not the pool number

 Support matters after logs, not before

-Good support is useful, but it should not replace visibility.
-If you need support to explain every failed batch, the dashboard is not good enough.
-The first screen should show spend, traffic, target errors, proxy labels, and time windows without a ticket.
+Good support is genuinely valuable, but it should sit on top of visibility rather than stand in for it.
+If you find yourself opening a ticket to understand every failed batch, the dashboard has already let you down, because the first screen should show spend, traffic, target errors, proxy labels, and time windows without anyone on the other end having to look them up for you.

 Decision rule